 - collect payment for telecommunications services

 - reduce a Consumer’s spending on telecommunications services

-- manage its credit risk
+- manage its credit risk.

-- A complaint that is not within the jurisdiction of the Telecommunications Industry Ombudsman
+- A complaint that is not within the jurisdiction of the Telecommunications Industry Ombudsman.

-- A complaint that a customer has not raised with its service provider
+- A complaint that a customer has not raised with its service provider.

 - A query or contact from a Consumer that does not relate to a telecommunications service or that we decide is not a Complaint.

-The Ombudsman’s view of how a Complaint should be resolved.
+A Decision Maker’s view of how a Complaint should be resolved.